rururudolph145/GOFA/README.md

 Please change the `load_dir` to either the corresponding downloaded checkpoints or your own pretrained checkpoints.

 Similarly, the script will save a checkpoint under `{root_path}/saved_exp/{experiment start time}`.

+To specify the data used for training and evaluation, you will modify the `train_task_name` and `eval_task_name`.
+You can find examples in `./configs/inference_config.yaml`.

+The list of available datasets is in `./TAGLAS/interfaces.py`.

 ## Evaluation and inference
 To explore the generation result of GOFA, you also directly run the inference mode with: